-- 1. The Self-Help Group (SHG) programme was originally initiated by the State Bank of India by providing microcredit to the financially deprived. - 2.
-In an SHG, all members of a group take responsibility for a loan that an individual member takes. - 3.
+- 1. The Self-Help Group (SHG) programme was originally initiated by the State Bank of India by providing microcredit to the financially deprived. - In an SHG, all members of a group take responsibility for a loan that an individual member takes. - 3.
 The Regional Rural Banks and Scheduled Commercial Banks support SHGs.

+- (a) Only one

+- (b) Only two

+- (c) All three (d) None

-91. Consider the following statements: [Miscellaneous] Statement-I: India's public sector health care system largely focuses on curative care with limited preventive, promotive and rehabilitative care.
+- 91. Consider the following statements: [Miscellaneous] Statement-I: India's public sector health care system largely focuses on curative care with limited preventive, promotive and rehabilitative care.